Applying for BACB Credentials

-In order to obtain a BACB credential, an applicant must demonstrate that he or she has met all of the eligibility requirements and pass an exam.
-An applicant will only be allowed to take an exam after he or she has submitted a complete application fully documenting that all of the eligibility requirements have been met for the desired exam.
-Exam applications are available via BACB Gateway accounts.
+In order to obtain a BACB credential, an applicant must demonstrate that he or she has met all of the eligibility requirements and pass an examination.
+An applicant will only be allowed to take an examination after he or she has submitted a complete application fully documenting that all of the eligibility requirements have been met for the desired exam.
+Examination applications are available via BACB Gateway accounts.

 The BACB accepts applications on a continuous basis.
-However, for BCBA and BCaBA exams, there are on-time submission deadlines for each exam administration window.
-Documents must be received by the BACB office by 4PM Mountain Time in order to be considered on-time.
-Application deadlines and late fees are assessed based upon the date the application is COMPLETE (documents and payment received in our office).
-The BACB will continue to process documentation after these deadlines; however, if a late fee is not included, approval will be issued for the following exam window.
+However, for BCBA and BCaBA examinations, there are on-time submission deadlines for each testing window.
+Documents must be received by the BACB office by 4PM Mountain Time one month prior to the start of a testing window to ensure that they will be reviewed in advance of that testing window.
+Application deadlines are assessed based upon the date the application is complete.

-RBT exams are available on an ongoing basis.
+RBT examinations are available on an ongoing basis.
 Therefore, those applications are not subject to deadlines or late fees.

 Please allow about two weeks for review of an application from the date all of the application documents are received.
 However, please note that the BACB cannot guarantee that an application will be reviewed by a specific date.
 All applicants are subject to the requirements in place at the time they apply, regardless of when their training occurred.